Nanjala Nyabola

-Nanjala Nyabola is a writer, political analyst, and activist based in Nairobi, Kenya.
+Nanjala Nyabola is a Kenyan writer, political analyst, and activist based in Nairobi, Kenya.

+Career

 Nyabola writes extensively about African society and politics, technology, international law, and feminism for academic and non-academic publications.
 Her first book Digital Democracy, Analogue Politics: How the Internet Era is Transforming Kenya (Zed Books, 2018) was described as "a must read for all researchers and journalists writing about Kenya today".

 Nyabola held a Rhodes Scholarship at Harris Manchester College, University of Oxford in 2009, was part of the 2017 inaugural cohort of Foreign Policy Interrupted Fellows, and was a 2017 Logan Nonfiction Program Fellow at the Carey Institute for Global Good.

 Nyabola sits on the board of Amnesty International Kenya.

 Education

 Nyabola holds multiple degrees in politics and law: